confusedCpu/Personal_Configs/README.md

-# HOMIE
+# Scripts
-My personal configs and scripts collection
+## The things I have written and may need again